Doug Ghim betting profile: Sony Open in Hawaii - PGA TOUR

 Detailed view of The PGA TOUR flag during the second round of the Korn Ferry Tour Qualifying Tournament at Landings Club-Marshwood Course on November 6, 2022 in Savannah, Georgia.
 (Andrew Wevers/PGA TOUR)

-Doug Ghim finished tied for 72nd at even par the last time he played this tournament.
+Doug Ghim finished tied for 72nd at even par in his most recent appearance at this tournament.
 He'll tee off at Waialae Country Club Jan.
 15-18 with his sights set higher this time around in the 2026 Sony Open in Hawaii.

 Ghim's recent history at the Sony Open in Hawaii